VHS Revival Revisits John Hughes’ raucous ode to Dr. Frankenstein.

-When Lisa offers to shower with the boys only to find them too embarrassed to take off their jeans, our would-be-role model realises that she has her work cut out for her and decides to loosen them up by taking them to a local booze dive with their brand new fake IDs.
-This is the first of many scenes designed as a platform for Anthony Michael Hall’s considerable comedic talents, as he turns from drippy geek to stone cold gangster in the click of a finger.
+Lisa sets about ousting the movie’s resident jocks, but when Lisa offers to shower with the boys only to find them too embarrassed to take off their jeans, our would-be-role model realises that she has her work cut out for her and decides to loosen them up by taking them to a local dive with their brand new fake IDs.
+This is the first of many scenes designed as a platform for Anthony Michael Hall‘s considerable comedic talents, as he turns from drippy geek to stone cold gangster in the drunken click of a finger.

 Ma, I never tossed off to anything! – Gary Wallace

-Previously cast in nerdy supporting roles, Gary’s character enables Hall to cross boundaries, and his performance is one of precocious mastery as he eats up every scene like a drunken dinosaur dressed to kill.
-Far from the the scrawny dweeb he was to become synonymous with, this boyish Brat Pack member was a notorious party animal and womaniser away from the screen, and Hughes is here able to channel that charm and energy to dazzling effect.
-Although Weird Science lacks some of the refinement of Hughes’ more recognised features, Hall’s performance as the cheeky, oppressed Gary is one of the finest he ever had the pleasure of putting to celluloid, and it is right up there with John Candy’s Dell Griffin, at least in comedic terms.
+Previously cast in nerdy supporting roles, the Gary character enables Hall to cross boundaries, and his performance is one of precocious mastery as he eats up every frame like a drunken dinosaur dressed to kill.
+Far from the the scrawny dweeb he was to become synonymous with, this boyish Brat Pack member was a notorious party animal and womaniser away from the screen, and Hughes is able to channel that charm and energy to dazzling effect.
+Although Weird Science lacks some of the refinement of Hughes’ more recognised features, Hall’s performance as the cheeky, oppressed Gary is one of the finest the director ever inspired, and is right up there with John Candy’s Dell Griffin in terms of belly laughs.

-However, the movie gives us one more classic performance, and in Wyatt’s douchebag older brother Chet, writer and director Bill Paxton lends his moronic touch to a supporting role that threatens to eclipse the entire movie.
+Of course, a young Hall lacks the experience to carry an entire movie on his shoulders, and so Hughes opens the stage for one more classic performance.
+As Wyatt’s douchebag older brother Chet, writer and director Bill Paxton lends his moronic touch to a supporting role that threatens to eclipse the entire movie.
 Chet is the oppressive sibling from hell, a helplessly ignorant, chauvinistic jock with a brainless buzz cut and penchant for unabashed extortion.
-Halls’ is the superior performance due to the comparatively small amount of screen time afforded to his fellow cast member, and there is an argument that Chet’s character is too one dimensional to go any further than Hughes allows it to, but with what he has to work with Paxton achieves miracles, and every misdirected philosophy and moronic belch is transformed into pure comedy gold.
+Hall’s is the superior performance due to the comparatively small amount of screen time afforded to his fellow cast member, and there is an argument that Chet’s character is too one dimensional to go any further than Hughes allows it to, but with what he has to work with Paxton achieves miracles, and every misdirected philosophy and moronic belch is transformed into pure comedy gold.

 Here’s the bottom line, Wyatt.
 I’m telling mom and dad everything.
 I’m even considering making up some shit! – Chet Donnelly

 Chet only has a handful of lines in the movie, but each is immortalised in turn.
-Paxton would go on to much more serious roles, and would eventually prove himself a writer and director of considerable talent, but this is hands-down his most memorable contribution to the movie world, a fact that was all but confirmed when he was quizzed by a British newspaper on the part people seem to most remember him for.
-The answer was categorically Chet, and almost three decades on fans still approach him in the street asking him to repeat specific lines of one of the most quotable supporting characters of the era.
+Paxton would go on to much more serious roles, and would eventually prove himself a writer and director of considerable talent, but this is hands-down his most memorable contribution to the silver screen, a fact that was all but confirmed when he was quizzed by a British newspaper on the part people seem to most remember him for.
+The answer was categorically Chet, and right up to his premature passing in 2017, fans still approached him in the street asking him to repeat specific lines of one of the most quotable supporting characters of the era.

-Thanks to its science fiction leanings, Weird Science is much more than just your typical run-of-the-mill coming-of-age comedy, and director John Hughes takes full advantage of its surreal edge, packing the screenplay with the kind of quirky gimmicks and idealistic scenarios that appeal to its target audience.
+Thanks to its science fiction leanings, Weird Science is more than just your typical run-of-the-mill coming-of-age comedy, and director John Hughes takes full advantage of its surreal edge, packing the screenplay with the kind of quirky gimmicks and idealistic scenarios that appeal to its target audience.
 By the end of the movie, the house has been raided by killer mutants and Wyatt’s party-pooping grandparents have been left catatonic in a closet, while the house itself has been skewered by a nuclear missile which proves a phallic obstacle in Max and Ian’s failed attempt to create another Lisa.
-Add to that your usual dose of teenage promiscuity, with just a pinch of female nudity, and you have yourself a bona fide cult classic of the strictly adolescent persuasion.
+Add to that your usual dose of teenage promiscuity and you have yourself a bona fide cult classic of the strictly adolescent persuasion.

 You know, there’s going to be sex, drugs, rock-n-roll… chips, dips, chains, whips… You know, your basic high school orgy type of thing.
 I mean, uh, I’m not talking candlewax on the nipples, or witchcraft or anything like that, no, no, no. Just a couple of hundred kids running around in their underwear, acting like complete animals. – Lisa